cjdoris/ExactpAdics/docs/univariate-polynomials.md

 > {:.ret}
 {:.intrinsic}

-The weak degree of f, the degree of its approximation.
+The weak degree of `f`, the degree of its approximation.

 ### Coefficients